Skip to content

 The Core Message Bus implements a hybrid broker pattern with the backend service acting as the central message coordinator:

-Internal Communication (Backend Modules): - Protocol: ZeroMQ with Protocol Buffers - Transport: inproc:// for same-process modules, ipc:// for cross-process - Pattern: Pub/Sub with topic hierarchy - Host: Backend service runs central ZeroMQ broker on tcp://localhost:5555
+Internal Communication (Backend Modules): - Protocol: ZeroMQ with Protocol Buffers 6.32 - Transport: TCP for all communication (inproc/ipc not used) - Pattern: Pub/Sub with topic hierarchy and wildcard pattern matching - Broker: Backend service runs central ZeroMQ broker on ports 5555 (frontend) and 5556 (backend) - Encryption: Mandatory CurveZMQ with no plaintext fallback

-External Communication (Subsystems): - Frontend (Flutter): WebSocket for real-time updates, REST API for commands - CLI (Python): ZeroMQ IPC with localhost REST fallback - Studio (React): REST API for admin operations, WebSocket for monitoring - Transport: All external clients connect to backend's API Gateway
+External Communication (Subsystems): - Frontend (Flutter): REST API (Dio client) + WebSocket for streaming, Protocol Buffers 5.0 (wire-compatible) - CLI (Python): Direct ZeroMQ with CurveZMQ encryption, REST API fallback - Studio (React): REST API for admin operations (early development) - Transport: All external clients connect to backend's API Gateway on port 8771

 Message Bus Technology